 Frequently Asked Questions

 Transit visas are issued to nationals who require visas to enter Zambia and are transiting through using land transport.
-They are valid for 7 days.
-The number of visits to Zambia during this 7 days period is unlimited.
+They are valid for 7 days after arrival.
+The number of visits to Zambia during this 7 days after arrival period is unlimited.